pepijnkokke/DOLL/README.md

-## DogGram -- Possible Applications of Data-Oriented Parsing to Categorial Grammar
+## DogGram---Applications of Data-Oriented Parsing to Categorial Grammar